Jul876/pet-clinic-system/README.md

 A simple Pet Clinic System website developed as a group project using HTML, CSS, and JavaScript.
-It provides a clean and user-friendly interface for managing pets, viewing information, and interacting with basic clinic features.
+The team worked together on the front-end development and also collaborated on the back-end development.
+My contribution included the home page, sign-in page, login page, and pet details page.